Value your car

 8 Fuel type Matches the actual car RC field CNG-converted car still showing Petrol on RC

-Production date vs registration date — why it matters: A car manufactured and registered in the same calendar year has a slight resale value edge over one manufactured in December but registered in January the following year.
-The latter is technically a year older by manufacture date, even if the registration year looks newer.
-Always check both dates on the RC.
+Production date vs registration date: A car manufactured and registered in the same calendar year has a marginal resale value edge.
+A car manufactured in December but registered in January the following year is technically older than the registration year implies.
+Check both dates.

-For the full RC transfer process after purchase, see our earlier post: how to transfer a car's RC to the new owner.
+For the full RC transfer process, see our earlier post: how to transfer a car’s RC to the new owner

 Step 4 — Physical inspection